 As these contractors are ‘known talent’, they have already the proof that they can do the job, are quicker to onboard and have already gone through our extensive background checking process.

 Data-driven decision making is prevalent across almost all departments in forward-thinking organisations today.
 And no industry is immune.

-The ability to tap into fact-based evidence for decision making, rather than based on opinion, intuition or observation, is powerful in an HR and talent context.
-And it’s a growing trend with data coming from all corners of the organisation.
-HR teams are now gathering and analysing data across the full spectrum of HR and people functions including employee and non-employee engagement, performance, recruitment, management, retention, rehiring, and more.
+The ability to tap into fact-based evidence for decision making, rather than based on opinion, intuition or observation, is powerful in a HR and talent context.
+It’s a growing trend, with data coming from all corners of the organisation.
+HR teams are now gathering and analysing data across the full spectrum of HR and people functions, including employee and non-employee engagement, performance, recruitment, management, retention, rehiring and more.
 Powerful stuff.

 But where does the data come from?
 HR analytics data comes from any one or all of your HRIS systems: your Applicant Tracking System, your Performance Management System, your Managed Supplier Program, your Recruitment Marketing Platform.
 In addition, as long as you’re tracking your web, careers site, and social media activity, the analytics from these sources, in relation to your HR marketing activity, are also very powerful.

 In respect of talent sourcing, HR analytics is a reasonably recent trend.
 But as HR technology continues to evolve, the opportunity to capitalise on HR data is game-changing.